peter-evans/gaps-and-islands/README.md

   range_islands.island_start = 0
 ```

-Secondly, the remaining rows representing the islands are updated with the `to_id` of the merged islands.
+Secondly, the remaining rows representing the islands are updated with the `to_id` of the merged ranges.

 ```sql
 UPDATE ranges SET